henrik/styleguide/README.markdown

 ```

 While it has the same effect, it suggests to me that we don't care about the return value without an item, and that the method just happens to return `nil` as a side effect.

+## Also:

+* In Ruby 1.9 hashes, prefer JSON style to hash rockets when possible.

 # Ruby on Rails